 Getting Relief From Sciatica During

-If you’re pregnant and suffering from sciatica, you know just how excruciating the pain in your lower back and legs can be.
+If you’re and suffering from sciatica, you know just how excruciating the pain in your lower back and legs can be.
 It’s tough to get comfortable, and even tougher to get up from sitting or lying down.
 This condition, called “pregnancy-related sciatica” by medical professionals, can be very painful indeed.

-What’s happening is the pregnant mother’s sciatic nerve is getting squeezed by the weight of the baby.
+What’s happening is the pregnant mother’s sciatic nerve is getting squeezed by the of the baby.
 Sciatica during pregnancy can occur at any time, but it usually happens during the second and third trimesters.
-That’s because the baby gets bigger as the pregnancy goes on, and starts to settle lower in the ’s belly.
+That’s because the baby gets bigger as the pregnancy goes on, and starts to settle lower in the mom’s belly.

 Back pains and aches in the legs are common among pregnant mothers, but this doesn’t necessarily mean they’re suffering from sciatica.
 As the baby continues to grow, it becomes more common for pregnant mothers to experience these pains.
-This is why it’s important to eat healthily, take the prescribed supplements your doctor orders, and continue your exercise regimen with your doctor’s supervision – so you can have a pregnancy.
+This is why it’s important to eat healthily, take the prescribed your doctor orders, and continue your exercise regimen with your doctor’s supervision – so you can have a healthy pregnancy.

 Sciatica during pregnancy is characterized by sudden, severe pain or numbness in the lower back or legs.
 In some cases, it can also cause numbness in the pelvic or groin area.
 If you experience any of these symptoms during pregnancy, it’s important to contact your doctor right away.